 Anyone in the industry can watch back or join - whether you are FFLSH certified, enrolled or not yet started on your FFLSH journey.

-Due to popular demand and following the success of our January Q&A session for cooks and caterers, Food for Life are hosting a February support session for school cooks.
+Due to popular demand, Food for Life are hosting another support session for school cooks.

 - Want to hear the latest situation from across the country

 Caron Longden, Development Lead for Food for Life Served Here & Green Kitchen Standard will be joined by Jeanette Orrey, co-founder of Food for Life, for this informal session.

 Questions can be submitted beforehand by contacting: email@example.com

 Questions can also be submitted on the day and we will do our best to get through them.

 Practical Support for School Chefs as the 'New Normal' Evolves

 As schools returned in September 2020, cooks and caterers were faced with a host of challenges - tackling how to maintain pupil and staff safety and wellbeing whilst continuing to serve nutritious meals.

 In our second webinar, our panel shared their experiences of returning to service, discussing the successes and challenges they encountered as the ‘new normal’ in school food service took shape.